oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 auth0 users create
 ```

-Follow the steps, you will see an output like the lines below:
+Complete the required information, you will see an output like the lines below:

 ```text
 Connection Name: Username-Password-Authentication